arojoMRI/MRI-Timesheet/Vacation/Vacation_tracker.md

 Vacation Tracker User Guide
+---
 This user guide provides instructions on how to use MRi's Vacation Tracker application.
 With the Vacation Tracker, you can plan and manage your vacation, sick days, and other time-off requests.

 Accessing Vacation Tracker
 To access the Vacation Tracker, follow these steps:

-Log In: Visit the login page of the Vacation Tracker application and enter your credentials to log in.
+<b>Log In:</b> <br/>Visit the login page of the Vacation Tracker application and enter your credentials to log in.

 Dashboard: After logging in, you will be directed to the dashboard, where you can view your vacation and time-off balances, as well as access various features of the Vacation Tracker.